 Get expert help

 Should you experience storm damage and need the services of a property restoration company, the trusted restoration experts at Hays + Sons are just a phone call away, 24 hours a day, 7 days a week, 365 days a year.
-With offices throughout the Midwest in Fort Wayne, Crown Point, Indianapolis, Columbus, Muncie and Lafayette as well as Cincinnati, Ohio, there’s a Hays + Sons near you.
+Our dedicated storm damage restoration experts are ready to serve you at any of our locations in Indianapolis, Cincinnati, Lafayette, Muncie, Crown Point, Columbus, and Fort Wayne.